Why Isn’t There AAC for Adults?

 Apps like this are serviceable for a more mature audience, but they’re far from ideal.
 Unfortunately, though, it’s what many adults have had to use because it’s all they had access to.

 Unless AAC is being specifically marketed toward children, efforts should be made to avoid having it appear childish as to not infantilize the many people that need it.
-This especially applies to AAC being broadly marketed toward autistic individuals, as it plays into the “eternal child” stereotype often applied to autistic adults.
+This especially applies to AAC being broadly marketed toward autistic individuals, as it plays into the “eternal child” stereotype often applied to adults on the spectrum.
 Furthermore, it’s important to consider audience when making decisions about including and implementing restrictive features like parental controls.
 For software being marketed toward a broad audience, options like that probably shouldn’t be enabled by default, or should at least be easily toggleable.

 The Need For More AAC Options